 - Organic turkey and dairy products such as cheese and warmed milk are good sources of tryptophan.

 - Honey, in small amounts, is far better for you than sugar, because honey contains vitamins, minerals, and small amounts of protein—all brain foods.
 But don't overdo it.
 Honey in large quantities will raise insulin levels.

 My colleague Dr. David Perlmutter has also written an outstanding book called Grain Brain which says, and I concur, that fat is as good for the brain as it is for the heart.
 Fats like coconut, avocado, and olive oil support healthy brain function.

 But Foods Can't Do It All

 There are other key nutrients that provide excellent nutritional support for your brain.
-For example, your body needs an abundant supply of antioxidants to fight off oxidative radicals.
+For example, your body needs an abundant supply of antioxidants to fight off oxidative free radicals.
 Our bodies naturally produce some antioxidants, but it's very important that we nourish ourselves with a complete range of antioxidants for protection against free-radical damage, especially as we get older.